+TAGs

 +LOCATION=headquaters/datacenter-01/01-04/bladeshelf01.domain.com/03

-...indicating that it sits in slot 3 of the device called bladeshel01.domain.com
+...indicating that it sits in slot 3 of the device called bladeshel01.domain.com.
+This

 is all well and good.
-If you were to move bladeshel01.domain.com
+If you were to move bladeshel01.domain.com, however, you might

 forget to update all 16 blades sitting in it.
 So you'll also want to check linkage across